acl-org/eacl-2024/_pages/home.md

 ---
-title: "2019 Annual Conference of the North American Chapter of the Association for Computational Linguistics"
+title: "2021 Annual Conference<br>of the Association for<br>Computational Linguistics"
 layout: splash
 permalink: /
 header: